Up to 3 months

 Southern Africa, Central Africa, East Africa, Switzerland, West Africa

 Cultural practitioners from Switzerland may apply for residencies in Southern, East, West or Central Africa, while cultural practitioners from Southern, East, West and Central Africa can apply for residencies in Switzerland.
 Below you will find more information about the countries in question.

-Applications may be submitted once a year (application deadline: 10 March 2021) via myprohelvetia, applications must be submitted in English.
+Applications may be submitted once a year (application deadline: 1 March 2022).

 Pro Helvetia supports three residencies per person at most.

 The residencies programme is open to artists and cultural practitioners working in the fields of visual arts, design and interactive media, music, literature and performing arts, as well as arts practitioners with a transdisciplinary focus.

 Residencies serve to gain inspiration, to establish networks and to work on projects.
 Pro Helvetia offers accommodation, travel costs, a daily allowance, professional supervision, a workplace (on request) and a contribution to production/material costs (on request).

 - Convincing track record: professional activity with a national / transregional reach

 - Concrete exchange project with a lasting impact